crashdaddy/Pokemon/README.md

         -- fixed a hack where the player could highlight the entire gameboard with the mouse and see what cells had hidden pokemon in them

+        -- added a further distant mountain background to the viewport and scrolled it at a slower speed to achieve a parallax effect

    Celebrate with champagne.
 It's all tophats and limousines from here on out!